-The latest price of Samsung NX1 Mirrorless Digital Camera Black was obtained on Sep 25, 2016
+The online price of Samsung NX1 Mirrorless Digital Camera Black is indicative only and based on rumors.

-Samsung NX1 Mirrorless Digital Camera Black prices varies regularly.
-Please keep on checking our site to find out the latest prices of Samsung NX1 Mirrorless Digital Camera Black.
+The price of Samsung NX1 Mirrorless Digital Camera Black may change from time to time.
+Please keep on checking our site to find out the updated prices of Samsung NX1 Mirrorless Digital Camera Black.

 Samsung NX1 Mirrorless Digital Camera Black - Expert Reviews

 Samsung NX1 comes with a newly developed 28.2MP APS-C sized CMOS sensor that has a backside illumination for better low light performance.
 There is no optical low pass filter to it, so you can get sharp images every time.
 The hybrid autofocus system backs the camera’s focusing power such that you can focus even in low light.
 There is a built-in quad-core processor that can shoot at 15fps burst mode speed in both RAW and JPEG formats.
 The ISO sensitivity range covers ISO 100 to ISO 51200.
 At the back, there is a 3-inch wide AMOLED tilt touch sensitive screen with 1037k dots resolution.

 There is also a large OLED electronic viewfinder with XGA resolution.
 At the top, there is an LCD display along with illumination.
 The camera can record videos in various formats viz., 4K, UHD, Full HD, HD and VGA.
 The battery life is of 500 shots and the body of the camera is made of magnesium alloy and is weather resistant.
 These and many more features discussed below overall make this camera the finest in the NX line up till date.
 Although, it has been announced by Samsung, its availability is not yet confirmed.

 Design and Build Quality